 The first Ghanaian to be selected for the United States Department Internet Freedom Fellow in 2013, also a 2011 Knight Digital Media Fellow from UC Berkeley Graduate School of Journalism and a TEDx Fellow, Mac-Jordan has worked with various teams from Blogging Ghana, Ghana Think Foundation, Google Ghana, iSpace Ghana, TED and others.

-He holds a Bachelor of Science in Management Information Systems (MIS) from the Kharkov National Municipal University in Ukraine.
+He holds a BSc in Management Information Systems from Ukraine and currently pursuing an MA in Communications and Technology from the University of Alberta, Canada.
 He speaks English and Russian fluently and is very versatile in four Ghanaian ethnic languages (Akan, Ewe, Fante and Ga).

 He’s currently working on a couple of social projects focused, both locally and internationally.
 Follow his rants on Twitter @MacJordan for more.

 Disclaimer: This is a personal blog.
-The opinions expressed here represent my own and not and not those of Future Challenges Organization, Africa New Media, Blogging Ghana, Global Voices Online, or any other organization with which I am affiliated.
+The opinions expressed here represent my own and not and not those of SocialGood Ghana, Silapha Professionals Network, Africa New Media, Blogging Ghana, Global Voices Online, or any other organization with which I am affiliated.
 Additionally, I am human, and therefore, my views are subject to change.